What is a Payment Processor? Here's Processing Explained, Plus the Top 10 Service Providers of the Year

 “Best Payment Processor for Online Payments”

-ACI Worldwide delivers white label global payment gateway solutions to payment service providers (PSPs), independent sales organizations (ISOs), acquirers, independent software vendors (ISVs), and value-added resellers (VARs).
-They allow merchants to fully outsource payment transaction processing and integrate a gateway-to-gateway solution.
+ACI Worldwide provides white-label payment gateways for payment service providers (PSPs), independent sales organizations (ISOs), acquirers, independent software vendors (ISVs), and value-added resellers (VARs).
+This service enables businesses to completely delegate their payment transaction processing needs and incorporate a gateway-to-gateway solution.

 Pros: